dvidelabs/flatcc/doc/binary-format.md

-Note that forced zero-termination can be obtained by adding a trailing ubyte field since unitialized struct fields should be zeroed:
+Note that forced zero-termination can be obtained by adding a trailing ubyte field since uninitialized struct fields should be zeroed:

     struct Text {
         str: [char:255];